Patten Pear Tree

 Spring Planting: this product will be shipped late April through May according to your hardiness zone.

 The best quality hardy pear.
 Large fruit, sweet, excellent for fresh eating, and good for canning.
 Requires another variety as a pollinator.
 Should be picked 1 week before maturing and allowed to ripen off the tree.
 Pears make a great addition to a home orchard.
 Wonderful sweet flavour, and they have less pest issues than apples.
-Pear trees have an attractive upright shape, and are highly ornamental with beautiful white blossoms in the spring and blazing foliage in fall.
-1 yr. whip.
-Hardy to Zone 3.
-Pear tress cannot be shipped to B.C.
+Pear trees have an attractive upright shape, and are highly ornamental with beautiful white blossoms in the spring and blazing foliage in fall.18-24" grafted tree.
+Hardy to zone 3.
+Pear trees cannot be shipped to B.C.

 Sold as: Pkg of 1

 Keep moist and cool.
 Fruits and berries are shipped in dormant form so they can be transplanted out once the soil can be worked in the spring.
 Light frosts will not damage the plants as they are in the dormant stage.
 If you are unable to plant immediately, the plants can be stored for a short period of time.
 This should be a dark, cool (but not freezing) location such as an unheated garage, fridge or a cold cellar.
 They should also be kept moist, but not wet, until they are planted.